DFHack/dfhack/docs/Compile.rst

 Building/installing from the Visual Studio IDE:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-After running the generate script as above, you will have a new folder called VC2010.
+After running the CMake generate script you will have a new folder called VC2010.
 Open the file ``dfhack.sln`` inside that folder.
 If you have multiple versions of
 Visual Studio installed, make sure you open with Visual Studio 2010.